talkpython/mastering-pycharm-course/your-turn/06-web-applications/readme.md

 Now let's use it in the website.

 We're going to *replace* the `hello_world()` view method with one called `index()`.
-Traditionally, websites default file server has been `index.html` for urls such as `https://the_server.com/` so we'll mirror that in the Flask style.
+Traditionally, website's default file served has been `index.html` for urls such as `https://the_server.com/` where no file was specified.
+So we'll mirror that in the Flask style by naming our view method `index()`.

-Now, let's get the data from our simulated database (`fake_data.py`) into the view method.
-Import fake_data and use it to store the orders in a local variable:
+Additionally, let's get the data from our simulated database (`fake_data.py`) into the view method.
+Import `fake_data` and use it to store the orders in a local variable.

+The final view method should look like this:

 ```python
 @app.route('/')